4D Human Body Capture from Egocentric Video via 3D Scene Grounding: Conclusion

 \section{Conclusion}

-In this work, we introduce a novel task of reconstructing a time series of second-person 3D human body meshes that are grounded on the 3D scene information from monocular egocentric videos.
-We propose a novel optimization-based method to address the challenges of egocentric capture, that exploits the 2D observation of entire video sequence and 3D scene information for second-person human body capture.
-In addition, we introduce a new egocentric video dataset -- EgoMocap, and provide extensive quantitative and qualitative analysis to demonstrate that our method can effectively reconstruct partially-observable second-person human bodies and produce more realistic human-scene interaction.
+We introduce a novel task of estimating a time series of 3D human body models for the second-person in an egocentric video, which are temporally-coherent and grounded on the 3D scene.
+To address the challenges of egocentric video, we propose an effective optimization-based method that exploits the 2D observations of the entire video sequence and human-scene contact for human motion capture.
+We conduct detailed experiments on our EgoMoCap dataset to demonstrate the benefits of our approach.
+We believe our work points to exciting research directions in egocentric social interaction analysis and 4D human body reconstruction.

+\textbf{Acknowledgments}.
+Portions of this research were supported in part by National Science Foundation Award 2033413 and a gift from Facebook.

 { }